-Pest management requires a systemic approach when dealing with ants.
-Our professional technicians must draw on his or her knowledge of each specific species, their habits and their biology, in order to determine the most effective strategy for controlling the infestation.
+Pest management requires a diligent approach when dealing with ants.
+Our technicians must draw on his or her knowledge of each specific species, their habits and their biology, in order to determine the most effective strategy for controlling the infestation.
 Proper identification will help the professional find nests, entry points, and other infestation signs.
 For example, pavement ants build nests in soil, while carpenter ants nest just outside trees or stumps.
 Worker ants gain entry to buildings through cracks in a slab or expansion joints.
 In addition, the conditions leading to the infestation should be examined.
-Our professional technicians meet with the client to gain essential information.
+Our technicians perform the necessary inspection and will communicate those findings with you.

 Environmental factors must be corrected for there to be long term control of ants.
 After the species, nests, and entry points are identified; there are environmental changes that should be addressed.
 Modifying the habitat or environment limits the resources of the colony.
 This could include, poor sanitation, moisture from ventilation, clogged gutters or leaky pipes, earth to wood contact, and stacked wood and debris surrounding the structure.
 Mechanical methods such as trimming shrubs, removing vegetation and caulking entry points can be used to prevent access to the building.
 These changes along with professional treatments such as dusting the void, using bait, or treating the mound can create an ant free environment.